-2015 Dietary Guidelines
+2020 Dietary Guidelines

-You also need to know the five key elements of healthy eating patterns:
+You also need to know the four overarching guidelines that encourage healthy eating patterns at each stage of life:

-- 1. Follow a healthy eating pattern across lifespan. - Consume a healthy eating pattern that includes all 5 food groups - All food and beverages choices matter - Choose a healthy eating pattern at appropriate calorie level for you - Limit saturated fat, trans fat, added sugar and sodium - 2.
-Focus on variety, nutrient density and amount. - Eat a variety of fruits and vegetables - Eat a variety of protein foods, including seafood, lean meats, poultry, eggs, nuts, legumes and seeds - Make half your plate fruits and vegetables at each meal - 3.
-Limit calories from added sugars and saturated fats and reduce sodium intake. - Select fruit for dessert instead of other sugary options - Only eat high-fat and high-sugar foods such as cookies, cakes, sausages, hotdogs and pizza occasionally (not daily) - Use spices instead of salt in recipes
+- 1. Follow a healthy dietary pattern at every life stage. - Consume a healthy eating pattern that includes all 5 food groups - All food and beverages choices matter - Choose a healthy eating pattern at appropriate calorie level for you - Limit saturated fat, trans fat, added sugar and sodium - Focus on meeting food group needs with nutrientdense foods and beverages, and stay within calorie limits. - Choose nutrient-dense foods - Eat a variety of fruits and vegetables - Eat a variety of protein foods, including seafood, lean meats, poultry, eggs, nuts, legumes and seeds - Make half your plate fruits and vegetables at each meal - 3.
+Limit foods and beverages higher in added sugars, saturated fats and sodium. - Select fruit for dessert instead of other sugary options - Only eat high-fat and high-sugar foods such as cookies, cakes, sausages, hotdogs and pizza occasionally (not daily) - Use spices instead of salt in recipes - Limit added sugars to less than 10% of calories per day - Limit saturated fats to less than 10% of calories per day - Use Nutrition Facts Labels and ingredient lists - Customize and enjoy nutrient-dense food and beverage choices to reflect personal preferences, cultural traditions and budgetary considerations.
+Nutrient dense foods are rich in vitamins, minerals, and other nutrients important for health, without too much saturated fat, added sugars and sodium.